adrgrondin/smartlight/README.md

 Smartlight is a lightweight app for macOS Mojave that dynamically change the appearance mode of macOS depending on the time.

 You can easily control the appearance mode of macOS Mojave directly from the menu bar.
-Just click the Smartlight icon and select between a dynamic toogle or a manual one.
+Just click the Smartlight icon and select between a dynamic toggle or a manual one.

 # Features
 - Dynamic appearance mode based on the time